tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

-It also wants the types to form a *lattice*, so there has to be a way to represent some element `Top` (could be any value of any type; everything is a subtype of Top) and some element `Bottom` (has no value, or unreachable; Bottom is a subtype of everything).
+It also wants the types to form a *lattice*, so there has to be a way to represent some element `Top` (could be any value of any type; everything is a subtype of Top) and some element `Bottom` (has no value, or the instruction that produces it does not return; Bottom is a subtype of everything).
 This is also straightforward: `Top` is represented by setting every bit and `Bottom` by setting none of the bits.

 See an example type lattice, where the arrows represent monotonic (going only in one direction) loss of information: